-Require Integrated Resource Planning and Collaboration: Fostering collaboration of investor-owned utilities, municipal utilities, rural cooperatives, and community stakeholders by implementing Integrated Resource Plans (IRPs).
+Require Integrated Resource Planning and Collaboration: Foster collaboration of investor-owned utilities, municipal utilities, rural cooperatives, and community stakeholders by implementing Integrated Resource Plans (IRPs).
 IRPs encourage energy providers to meet forecasted annual peak and energy demand through a combination of supply-side and demand-side resources that guide future generation, energy efficiency, transmission, and distribution investments.

 Innovation Ecosystem and Access to Capital

-Establish a Matching Grant Program for Awardees that Receive Federal Funding: Assisting businesses moving to the commercialization stages of their businesses by matching federal incentive programs.
+Establish a Matching Grant Program for Awardees that Receive Federal Funding: Assist businesses moving to the commercialization stages of their businesses by matching federal incentive programs.
 Iowa can create efficiencies in administering the grant program by coupling its initiatives with federal programs.

-Establish a Renewable Energy Education Strategic Fund (REESF) for Targeted Curriculum Enhancement and Pre-Employment Training: Creating clear pathways for young workers to pursue careers in renewable energy.
+Establish a Renewable Energy Education Strategic Fund for Targeted Curriculum Enhancement and Pre-Employment Training: Create clear pathways for young workers to pursue careers in renewable energy.
 A targeted curriculum can be used by educational institutions to train workers to meet the developing needs of local businesses, making the candidates much more attractive for future employment.

 Upgrade Worker Skills Through Stackable Credentials: Generate a stackable credential system whereby Iowans can continually develop their technical skills to meet evolving workplace needs.